 Chartered: November 16, 1974

 The initial steps to establish a chapter of The Links, Incorporated on the Monterey Peninsula to address the needs of the community started with the vision of Rose C. Beene.
-She called together fourteen friends and formed an Interest Group.
-The original fourteen members were Rose Beene, Wilma Campbell, Doris Drummond, Jean Drummond, Gwendolyn Laster, Waldene Littleton, Juanda Marshall, Willie Ethel William (McCoin), Alice Powell, Irene T. Reaves, Clarice (Beene) Smith, Elizabeth Smith, and Mary Story.
+She called together thirteen friends and formed an Interest Group.
+The original fourteen members were Rose C. Beene, Wilma Campbell, Doris Drummond, Jean Drummond, Gwendolyn Laster, Waldene Littleton, Juanda Marshall, Willie Ethel Williams (McCoin), Alice Powell, Altheia S. Powell, Irene T. Reaves, Clarice Beene (Smith), Elizabeth Y. Smith, and Mary L. Story.

 Meetings were held for approximately one year to secure information and to develop plans for starting a chapter.
 The Interest Group was operating under the guidance of Link Julia B. Smith, Western Area Director.
 She provided the proper procedures for establishing a chapter.

 On Saturday, November 16,1974, the Monterey Bay Chapter of The Links, Incorporated was officially chartered by Link Julia Smith and she was assisted by presidents from the following California Northern Area Chapters: Doris Edwards of Stockton, Mary Alice Handy of Peninsula Chapter, Shirley Matthews of San Francisco Chapter, and Anita McDonald of the Oakland Bay Chapter.
 The Chartering Ceremony was held at the Travelodge Hotel on Fremont Boulevard in Monterey, California.
 In the presence of family and friends, the original fourteen ladies were installed as charter members of this newly formed chapter.